bl791/PvPBot/README.md

 <video src="https://github.com/user-attachments/assets/03ed276a-bd1e-436c-a622-d35f1452393f"></video>

 PvPBot is a small Transformer-based model aimed at engaging in Minecraft PvP.
 It is trained from scratch with no human data involved (trained purely on self-play).
 The first version of the model has ~4 million parameters and takes the last 16 ticks into account.
+Soon it will support Crystal PvP!

 **Features:**